 Behavioral Health Integration Initiative (BH2I)

-The Behavioral Health Integration Initiative (BH2I) aims to plan, develop, implement, and evaluate behavioral health integration with primary care, community based settings, and/or nutrition, diabetes care, and chronic disease management with behavioral health.
-The purpose of the BH2I grant opportunity is to improve the physical and mental health status of people with behavioral health issues by developing an integrative, coordinated system of care between behavioral health and primary care providers.
+The Behavioral Health Integration Initiative (BH2I) aims to plan, develop, implement, and evaluate behavioral health integration with primary care, nutrition, and chronic disease management in primary care and community-based settings.

 Grants Awarded across Indian Country to Integrate Behavioral Health and Primary Care Health Systems

-The IHS Office of Clinical and Preventive Services, Division of Behavioral Health, awarded 14 grants to Tribes, Tribal organizations, and Urban organizations.
-The purpose of the BH2I grant opportunity is to improve the physical and mental health status of American Indian and Alaska Native people with behavioral health issues by developing an integrative, coordinated system of care between behavioral health and primary care providers.
+The Indian Health Service Office of Clinical and Preventive Services (OCPS), Division of Behavioral Health, awarded 14 grants to Tribes, Tribal organizations, and Urban organizations.
+The purpose of the IHS BH2I grant is to improve the physical and mental health status of American Indian and Alaska Native people with behavioral health issues by developing an integrative, coordinated system of care between behavioral health and primary care providers.

 Read the list of 2022 BH2I Grant awardees [PDF - 167 KB].